 Based on an 1869 version of the British blue ensign, it was adopted as the country’s official flag in 1902.

 New Zealand has two national anthems.
 ‘God save the Queen [or King]’ first came into use in 1840.
 ‘God defend New Zealand’ (written in 1876) was adopted as a national hymn in 1940 and in 1977 given equal status with ‘God save the Queen’.
-A Māori translation is often sung before the English verses.
+A Māori translation of the first verse is often sung before this is repeated in English.

 In 1940 the government purchased the rights to Thomas Bracken’s song ‘God defend New Zealand’ from a Dunedin musical firm, so that it could become the country’s national song.
 Later, it was made the second national anthem.
 By the late 20th century it had largely eclipsed the official, British anthem, ‘God save the Queen’.
 One line in the song continues to puzzle many.
 There is no agreement as to what Bracken meant by ‘guard Pacific’s triple star’.
 The most popular theory is that the line refers to the three main islands of New Zealand.

-New Zealand has three official languages, English, Māori and sign language.
-Māori became an official language in 1987.
-New Zealand sign language became a third official language in April 2006.
+New Zealand has two official languages, Māori and sign language.
+Māori became an official language in 1987 and New Zealand sign language followed in 2006.
+English remains the most commonly used language.

 Two statutory holidays relate to national identity.
 Waitangi Day is on 6 February, the anniversary of the signing of the Treaty of Waitangi in 1840, and has been a holiday since 1974.
-Anzac Day, on 25 April, is commemorated as the anniversary of the 1915 landing of New Zealand troops during the First World War at Gallipoli, on the western coast of Turkey.
+Anzac Day, on 25 April, is commemorated as the anniversary of the 1915 landing of New Zealand troops at Gallipoli, on the western coast of Turkey, during the First World War.

 New Zealand’s most handsome shellfish, the pāua (Haliotis iris – related to the abalone of the northern Pacific), was important in the traditional Māori diet.
 It is now more widely popular, and its flesh is a valuable export.
 The lustrous inner shell, with opalescent greens and blues, is of cultural significance.
 Māori applied it as decoration (often for the eyes of carved figures on meeting houses), and it is also used in souvenirs and in fine jewellery.